Media - August 8, 2017

 What is the connection between health and learning?

 For so many documented reasons, a student’s physical, emotional and mental health is critical to academic success and future achievement.
 Unfortunately, Tennessee falls behind the nation in student health in a number of measures.
-Our partner organization, SCORE, reviews the research and connections in their most recent report, Better Health, Better Learning.
+Our partner organization, SCORE

 On August 28th, we’ll take a step forward as a city and state to change those statistics.
 Join SCORE and NashvilleHealth at the Music City Center to hear from the region and the nation’s experts on health and education.
 Dr. Jill Biden, educator and former Second Lady, and Dr. Richard Besser, CEO of the Robert Wood Johnson Foundation, will join local and national leaders to share insight and recommended action so that Tennessee students can excel.